ThugsFinance/cloiinkcoin.com/src/content/developers/docs/standards/tokens/erc-20/index.md

 ### Examples {#web3py-example}

-Let's see how a Standard is so important to make things simple for us to inspect any ERC-20 Token Contract on Ethereum.
+Let's see how a Standard is so important to make things simple for us to inspect any ERC-20 Token Contract on Cloiinkcoin.
 We just need the Contract Application Binary Interface (ABI) to create an interface to any ERC-20 Token.
 As you can see below we will use a simplified ABI, to make it a low friction example.